Black Bean and Pepper Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything in this Black Bean and Pepper Salad with Cilantro and Lime is a perfect low-glycemic ingredient, making this a great recipe for any phase of the South Beach Diet.
+Everything in this Black Bean and Pepper Salad is a perfect low-glycemic ingredient, making this a great recipe for any phase of the original South Beach Diet.
 (Remember that dried beans are limited to 1/3 to 1/2 cup serving for phase one.)
 If you want a salad that’s lower in carbs, use less beans and more other ingredients, but salads with beans are probably not suitable for most low-carb eating plans.

 Find More Recipes Like This One: